Mental Health Facilities Dayton, WA

 Palouse River Counseling - 43.4 miles from Dayton, WA

 Palouse River Counseling is a mental health treatment clinic in Pullman, Washington, located at 340 Ne Maple Street, in the 99163 zip code.
 Palouse River Counseling provides outpatient treatment and telemedicine/telehealth.
-Palouse River Counseling provides individual psychotherapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and adults.
+Palouse River Counseling provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and adults.
 Palouse River Counseling also supports people with serious mental illness.
-Additional services provided by Palouse River Counseling consist of housing services, supported employment and supported housing.
+Additional services provided by Palouse River Counseling consist of case management, psychosocial rehabilitation services and supported employment.

 Learn More